Dean Moxey

 Dean William Moxey (born 14 January 1986) is an English professional footballer who plays as a defender for Southern League Premier South club Tiverton Town.

-Moxey is a versatile player, naturally a left-back but also comfortable as a centre-back, left winger, left wing-back or left-sided striker.
+Moxey is a versatile player primarily utilized as a left-back.
+He is also capable of performing in several other positions, including centre-back, left winger, left wing-back, and left-sided striker.
 He is a product of the Exeter City academy and has previously played for Derby County, Crystal Palace and Bolton Wanderers.

 Career

 Exeter City

 Upon their relegation from the Football League in 2003, many senior players departed, giving Moxey and other trainees their share of first-team action.
 Moxey was considered one of the best youth players to emerge during this period.
 He made his debut on 18 October 2003 against Conference side Accrington Stanley and quickly established himself as a first team regular.

 Moxey started to achieve recognition with his part in Exeter's 2005 FA Cup run.
 It was Moxey's stunning 50-yard goal against Football League One side Doncaster Rovers that had helped City into the third round and led to Moxey being voted Player of the Round.
 He won attention for his quip when interviewed post-match for Match of the Day: "Went for it, seen him [the Doncaster goalkeeper] off his line, dropped in, happy as Larry!".
 He was part of the side that, on 8 January 2005, drew 0–0 against Manchester United at Old Trafford in the Third Round to earn a replay at St. James Park.

 In the 2007–08 season, Moxey turned in a man of the match performance at Wembley in the 2008 Conference Premier play-off final to help Exeter City win promotion through the play-offs back to the Football League.
 At the age of just 22, that Wembley appearance was Moxey's 150th for his home-town club.
 Upon their return to League football, Moxey played 43 times, scoring 4 goals, as he was instrumental in Exeter's promotion to League One in the following season.